somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 synonymous; Being in a role is the same as being member of a group with that name.

 Except for "root access", all authorization in humio is based on group memberhips.
 "Root access" is a per-user property and independent of roles and groups.
+See [root access]({{<ref "/configuration/root-access.md">}}).

 ### Group memberships

 A user may be member of zero or more groups.
+Users not member of any groups can login but can not access anything but the personal sandbox.

 The group memberships usually stem from an external directory, such as your LDAP tree or similar.
 It is also possible to edit the group